Bicycle Helmets for Winter

 Adapting your helmet

-Most riders start with their normal helmet, and adapt it for winter use by adding something underneath for warmth.
-Covering the ears is the most important step.
-Normal active riding generates a lot of heat, and the rest of the head can stay warm with only the thinnest covering, but the ears are out in the slipstream and will be frostbitten in very cold weather.
+underneath for warmth.
+Covering the ears is the most important first step as temperatures begin to fall.
+Normal active riding generates a lot of heat, and the rest of the head can stay warm with only the thinnest covering, but the ears are out in the slipstream and will be uncomfortable or even frostbitten in very cold weather.

 Another strategy is to block the helmet vents with pieces of soft foam.
 That works for some, but others end the ride with a sweaty head due to lack of ventilation.